Condition monitoring: An introduction to modern maintenance technology

 Back in 2016, Anna worked on IoT topics at Deutsche Telekom for the first time.
 Since then, she has been supporting customer best practices in a wide range of industries – always focusing on the benefits that the Internet of Things can provide.
 Her IoT blogposts describe real use cases and the value these innovations add to market players, their business models, and even entire industries.

 Skilled labor shortage, declining order volumes due to high material costs, and rising energy prices – the construction industry faces numerous challenges.
-To address these, innovative approaches are needed.
-A promising solution is the digitalization of the construction site through the use of the Internet of Things (IoT).
 But what exactly does "digital construction site" mean?
 Learn more in this blog article!